Baines Timeline

 7. Baines' rivals, Baines' etching and lithography business and the printers he used.

-In taking over competitors and acquiring his rivals' stocks of cards Baines had added designs to his gallery of cards, notably the extra-large shield-shaped design beloved of Briggs, made by Richardson, which was added to the Baines family of escutcheons from 1887 onward.
-A heart-shaped card, originally made for Baines by Alf Cooke, as early as 1886 (and bootlegged by Baines' great rival Briggs) also became a staple design for the Manningham firm.
-Bootlegged Baines cards, issued by Briggs and others, can be found over-stamped by rubber seal to the rear, with the Baines marque which advertised Baines' cigar emporium at 68 Carlisle Road.
+In taking over early competitors and acquiring rival stocks of cards Baines added designs to his gallery,, notably the extra-large shield-shaped design once beloved of Briggs.
+This came to be added to the Baines family of escutcheons during 1887.
+A heart-shaped card, originally made for Baines by Alf Cooke, as early as 1886 (and bootlegged by Baines' rival Briggs) also became a staple design for the Manningham firm.
+Bootlegged Baines cards can be found over-stamped by rubber seal to the rear, advertising the Baines cigar emporium at 68 Carlisle Road.

 In-depth Baines Timeline, 1882-1925, addresses, designs, patents and illustrations of the various types of cards